Doing your family history online – 50 best websites for family history

 Scottish ancestors?
 Here's another free website you might be interested in, Family Tree's sister magazine, History Scotland

 TheGenealogist is a UK-focused site with all the basic census and BMD records as well as a complete tithe maps collection for England and Wales, parish, wills, educational and occupational, peerage, non-parochial BMD Nonconformist and many more unique records.
-It also has an extensive Image Archive, surname concentration map and TreeView tree-building software.
+It also has an extensive Image Archive, surname concentration map and the TreeView tree-building software, which has a free version.

 Another giant in the genealogy world, MyHeritage has a strong global focus and encourages researchers to use the site to access billions of international family history records, grow trees online with its free Family Tree Builder software and collaborate with its 86 million members to explore, share and preserve their families’ past and reunite with long-lost relatives.
 MyHeritage DNA can help you find relatives based on shared DNA.

 This website offers a central database for UK burials and cremations.
-Searches are free but you’ll need to buy vouchers or subscribe to view records, which may include digital scans of registers and photographs of graves and memorials.
+Searches are free and the website is really useful for tracing your ancestors' finding resting places, so we have included the website in this list, but realistically you’ll need to buy vouchers or subscribe to view records, which may include digital scans of registers and photographs of graves and memorials.
 Cemetery maps show grave locations too.

 A drop in the ocean